algoashutosh/similar-image-search/README.md

 # This repo contains the code for similar-image-search
-- Run similar image search.ipynb file
+- Run  - "similar image search.ipynb" file
 - images are cluster into k cluster using k-mean.
 - Vgg19 model is used for transfer learning.
 - Convert image database into feature vectors using our dissected VGG model.